panchtatvam/ro.vu_hugo/content/passions/cooking/casa-de-jro.md

 ### Coffees
 - *Dirty Chai Latte* - Spiced chai, shot of espresso, oat milk, agave syrup
-    - Inspired by Eva, at Lazarus in Austin Texas
+    - Inspired by Eva at Lazarus in Austin Texas
 - *Cappucino* - espresso + oat milk
+    - Inspired by Alon at Cafe Noi, NYC
+- *Tumeric coconut-milk latte*
+    - Inspired by morning walks with CHW in Central Park, NYC
+- *Red-eye* - Black coffee with a shot of espresso
+    - Inspired by Daniel at Cafe Noi, NYC
 - *Americano* - espresso + water
 - *Espresso*
+    - Inspired by espresso mornings at Zibetto Espresso Bar with Lydia
 - *Thai Iced Coffee*
     - Inspired by Up Thai NYC